 Everyone needs extra funds once in a while.
 However, it’s important to understand the differences between the types of credit or loans available, and manage the credit you do have in a responsible way.

-For many people, a line of credit (LOC) makes a source of emergency funds.
+For many people, a line of credit (LOC) is a good source of emergency funds.

-With no fees to set up, and a maximum borrowing amount of $50,000, the unsecured option is ideal for lower priced needs, and perfect for those looking to consolidate multiple high-interest credit cards/loans into one, low-interest option.
+With no fees to set up and a maximum borrowing amount of $50,000, the unsecured option is ideal for lower-priced needs and those looking to consolidate multiple high-interest credit cards/loans into one, low-interest option.

 Need a greater amount of credit?
-Consider a Secured/Home Equity Line of Credit.
+Consider a Secured/Home Equity Line of Credit (HELOC).

-A secured line of credit, backed by the equity in your house, lowers the risk to the lender, so you get a lower interest rate, lower monthly payments and a significantly higher limit.
-In fact, if you plan to use a significant amount of credit you can save hundreds a year with a secured line of credit.
+A secured LOC (backed by the equity in your house) lowers the risk to the lender so you get a lower interest rate, lower monthly payments, and a significantly higher limit.
+In fact, if you plan to use a significant amount of credit, you can save hundreds of dollars a year with a secured LOC.

-The chart below sums up the differences between an unsecured and secured line of credit available through Educators Financial Group:
+The chart below sums up the differences between the unsecured and secured LOCs:

 |Benefits||Get access to credit, when you need it||Lower interest rate on credit|